RylanDS7/UCN-Rotation-Simulations/README.md

 ## Tapering Field Tuning

 The TaperingFieldTuning folder contains scipts that were used to optimize the function which is used to generate the spin tapering field.
-These scripts optimize function under different assumptions to maximize the lowest adiabaticity value reached by the function.
+These scripts optimize the function under different assumptions either analytically or using gradient descent to maximize the lowest adiabaticity value reached by the function.

+## Coil Pathing

+The CoilPathing folder contains scripts to clean and generate contours which can be used as the wire paths for magnetic coils that can produce some field.

+- contourCleaner.py converts a contour exported from COMSOL into a list of ordered points

+- TXTtoSketch.bas can be run as a SolidWorks macro to take this list of ordered points and turn it into a 3D sketch of the contour